Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

 In the case of a generic $4d$ QFT, the group of spacetime symmetries is the four-dimensional Poincaré group.
-The corresponding algebra has two \emph{Casimirs} : $P^2$ and $W^2$, where the $P_\mu$'s generate spacetime translations and $W^\mu=\frac{1}{2}\epsilon^{\mu\nu\rho\sigma}P_\mu M_{\rho\sigma}$ is the \emph{Pauli--Lubanski vector}.
-Massive particles are determined by their mass $P^2=m^2$ and spin $j$, where $W^2=-m^2j(j+1)$.
-Massless particles satisfy $P^2=W^2=0$ with $W^\mu=\pm jP^\mu$ in the standard frame in which $P^\mu=(E,0,0,E)$, where $j$ is the helicity.
-Particles are defined as representations of the full Poincaré group and not only its Lie algebra; in other words, the corresponding irreducible representations must be \emph{$\mathcal{CPT}$-invariant} {$\mathcal{CPT}$-invariance}, where $\mathcal C$ denotes charge conjugation.
-Massive one-particle states are always $\mathcal{CPT}$ invariant, but massless ones, not necessarily: $\mathcal{CPT}$ conjugation flips the sign of the helicity of massless one-particle states, hence by massless particle one generally means the data of two massless representations of the Poincaré algebra, with opposite helicity.
+The corresponding algebra has two \emph{Casimirs} : $P^2$ and $W^2$, where the $P_\mu$'s generate spacetime translations, and $W^\mu=\frac{1}{2}\epsilon^{\mu\nu\rho\sigma}P_\mu M_{\rho\sigma}$ is the \emph{Pauli--Lubanski vector}.
+Massive particles are determined by their mass ($P^2=m^2$) and spin $j$.
+One has: $W^2=-m^2j(j+1)$.
+Massless particles satisfy $P^2=W^2=0$ and $W^\mu=\pm jP^\mu$ in the frame in which $P^\mu=(E,0,0,E)$, where $j$ is the helicity.
+Note that particles are defined as representations of the Poincaré group and not only of the Poincaré algebra; in other words, the corresponding irreducible representations must be \emph{$\mathcal{CPT}$-invariant} {$\mathcal{CPT}$-invariance}, where $\mathcal C$ denotes charge conjugation.
+Massive one-particle states are always $\mathcal{CPT}$ invariant, but massless ones are not.
+For instance, $\mathcal{CPT}$ conjugation always flips the sign of the helicity of massless one-particle states.
+For this reason, by massless particle one generally means the combination of \emph{two} massless representations of the Poincaré algebra with opposite helicity.
 By the \emph{spin-statistics theorem} , particles with integer spin/helicity are bosons, whereas those with (strictly) half-integer spin/helicity are fermions.